 Keep track of competitors’ conversations

 They have the same target audience as you do.
 Hence, it is wise to track their conversations and even participate in them.
-These conversations will also give you great insights about their customers.
+These conversations will also give you great insights into their customers.

 Your target audience is constantly bombarded with branded content on social.
 So, how about you make the effort to find them?
 Reactive engagement helps you put your brand out there, identify potential customers and engage with them.